 7. Make it all about ‘The Management’

 Your users are not as interested in your corporate messages as you would like them to be.
 It is your job to get them interested, by making it engaging.
-Wanting your intranet to be the primary centre of all your communications is a noble desire for your intranet but in reality we see so often that this is usually a bi-product of your intranet.
+Wanting your intranet to be the primary center of all your communications is a noble desire for your intranet but in reality we see so often that this is usually a bi-product of your intranet.
 Getting users to trust and like your intranet builds the basis for a platform where communicating corporate news is effective.
 So don’t make your intranet all about ‘The Management’ and corporate messages and nothing else; it is not the best way to engage employees with your intranet.

 Forums that offer users an opportunity to discuss topics that matter to them are a great way to get your people to see your intranet as a place to make connections with colleagues.
 Social connections and shared interests form a great basis for work connections.